The Brain's Bitter Lesson: Scaling Speech Decoding With Self-Supervised Learning: Method

 \subsection{Pretext Tasks}

-Our pretext tasks are unsupervised feature learning tasks for continuous neuroimaging signals that aim to learn generalisable speech decoding features.
-Since different datasets use different hardware and varied numbers of sensors, we construct these tasks with labels that are agnostic to the number of sensors in the signal.
-This means that these tasks do not require identifying specific sensor channels.
+To use our architecture for pre-training, we construct pretext objectives for unsupervised learning of generalisable speech decoding features.
+These objectives are inherently agnostic to the sensor count because they operate on properties that are independent of the specific sensor arrangement.
+This key design choice enables the tasks to work seamlessly across datasets with varying numbers of sensors---a critical requirement for combining heterogeneous brain data.

-\textbf{Band prediction.} In the literature, neural responses can be broadly segmented into functional frequency bands \citep{giraud_cortical_2012, piai_oscillatory_2014, mai_delta_2016}. \textit{Delta ($\delta$)} waves (0.1--4 Hz) are commonly associated with the rhythmic structure of heard speech \citep{luo2010auditory-and-visual-stimulus}, \textit{Theta ($\theta$)} waves (4--8 Hz) reliably track \citep{luo2007phase} and phase-lock to the amplitude envelope of heard sentences \citep{peelle2012phase-locked}, \textit{Alpha ($\alpha$)} waves (8--12 Hz) relate to attentional processes and the inhibition of irrelevant information, helping to focus on relevant speech signals \citep{strauss2015alpha}, \textit{Beta ($\beta$)} waves (12--30Hz) are implicated in top-down predictive coding \citep{bressler2015interareal} which affects lexical processing \citep{weiss2012too-many-betas}, \textit{Gamma ($\gamma$)} waves (30--70 Hz) occur with higher cognitive functions (e.g.~memory, learning, reasoning, and planning) \citep{fries2009neuronal, buzsaki2012mechanisms}, and \textit{High Gamma ($\gamma^{\mathrm{high}}$)} waves ($>$70 Hz) have been linked specifically to speech detection \citep{hamilton_spatial_2018} and phonemic feature classification in the STG \citep{mesgarani2014} as well as phonemic feature classification in the \textit{ventral sensorimotor cortex (vSMC)} \citep{cheung2016}.
-As High Gamma is a relatively wide band, we have split it into two sub-bands: \textit{Lower High Gamma ($\gamma^{\mathrm{high}}_{\mathrm{lower}}$)} waves (70--100 Hz) and \textit{Upper High Gamma ($\gamma^{\mathrm{high}}_{\mathrm{upper}}$)} waves (100--150 Hz).

-To learn representations that can distinguish between these, our band prediction task applies a band-stop filter for a randomly selected band $\omega$ to the sample $x$, passes the filtered sample $x^{\omega'}$ through the network backbone $g$ and the corresponding predictor $f_{\mathrm{band}}$, requiring the network to predict the frequency band that was rejected.
+\textbf{Band prediction.} In the literature, neural responses can be segmented into functional frequency bands \citep{giraud_cortical_2012, piai_oscillatory_2014, mai_delta_2016} (Table \ref{tab:freqbands}).
+Sensitivity to these frequencies would bring about functional separability in the representation space.
+Thus, to learn such representations, we train the network to classify rejected bands.
+As High Gamma is a relatively wide band we split it into two sub-bands: \textit{Lower High Gamma ($\gamma^{\mathrm{high}}_{\mathrm{lower}}$)} waves (70--100 Hz) and \textit{Upper High Gamma ($\gamma^{\mathrm{high}}_{\mathrm{upper}}$)} waves (100--150 Hz).
+Our task applies a band-stop filter for a randomly selected band $\omega$ to the sample $x$, passes the filtered sample $x^{\omega'}$ through the network backbone $g$ and the corresponding linear predictor $f_{\mathrm{band}}$, requiring the network to classify which frequency band $\omega$ was rejected.
 This yields the loss

 where $B$ is a mini-batch of samples, $\omega \in \{\delta, \theta, \alpha, \beta, \gamma, \gamma^{\mathrm{high}}_{\mathrm{lower}}, \gamma^{\mathrm{high}}_{\mathrm{upper}} \}$, and $\mathcal{L}_{\mathrm{CE}}$ is the cross-entropy loss as this is a multi-class classification task.